 3rd Party App Control

 Google can also protect your data against phishing attacks.
 Google provides 3rd party control with OAuth apps whitelisting.
 This gives your company extra control over 3rd party applications that have access to your data.
-It is now possible for admins to specifically select which apps can have access to which users G Suite data.
-This keeps your data safe as it is ensuring that your users don’t accidentally grant access to apps that may be malicious.
+It is now possible for admins to specifically select which apps can have access to which users' Google Workspace data.
+This keeps your data safe as it ensures that your users don’t accidentally grant access to apps that may be malicious.

 “We have peace of mind knowing that Google Cloud takes security and compliance very seriously”Group CIO, HSBC (2018)

-We are always happy to talk through your requirements here at Cobry, and we may even be able to give you a free IT security checkup in the process to help you with your G Suite FCA compliance!
+We are always happy to talk through your requirements here at Cobry, and we may even be able to give you a free IT security checkup in the process to help you with your Workspace FCA compliance!